onaret/G2G-Simulator/README.md

 # OPTION 1: Simulate a full G2G study

-Similarly to G2G simplified, a study design must be fined in term of host populations and pathogen strains distribution.
+Similarly to G2G simplified, a study design must be fined in term of host populations (population P1, P2...) and pathogen strains distribution (strain A, B,...).

 ## A. Define G2G data structure